I have to say when I first started using an iPhone. It never occurred to me to use my iPhone with my MacBook. I just simply didn’t think about it.

 To Set Up Bluetooth On Your Mac.

-Then click Sharing.
+Open System Preferences.
+Then click on Sharing.

 On the Bluetooth menu put a check in the box ‘Bluetooth Sharing’.

 Then set the bluetooth settings you want for receiving items.
 And what another device can browse over Bluetooth.
 Click the Bluetooth preferences button.
 And on the next screen click the Bluetooth button to turn on Bluetooth.

 Check the box to ‘Show Bluetooth In menu bar’.
 Then you’ll see the Bluetooth icon in your Mac’s menu bar at the top of your desktop.